jakezatecky/react-dual-listbox/README.md

 ### Installation

-Install the library from your favorite dependency manager:
+Install the library using your favorite dependency manager:

 ``` shell
 npm install react-dual-listbox --save